AlOmair-Batool/Khazna/README.md

 Pub get
 ```

-5. From Config Selector click Edit Configurations then in Additional run args input add the following:
+5. From Config Selector click Edit Configurations, then in Additional run args input add the following:

 ```
 --no-sound-null-safety